openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ### Old software versions

-Sometimes, you may need a speficic version of some software package from few years ago.
+Sometimes, you may need a specific version of some software package from few years ago.
 We'll try.
 If the software version is not too much in the past, we may be able to install the software in a module or in a singularity container.
-However, installing an older or a more complicated package may require recreating an entire software ecosystem at a certain point in computer history years ago, which is overwhelming or impossible.
+However, installing an older or a more complicated package may require recreating an entire software ecosystem at a certain point in computer history years ago, which would be overwhelming or impossible.

 ## File Transfer